 Regarding the lean startup process, the reasons #4, #5, #6 and #10 are strongly tied with the whole process, thus it is more difficult to find turnarounds.

-The “do something rough and see what happens immediately” of this process’ implying mindset does not reflect a strategy and would easily mislead you.
+The “do something rough and see what happens immediately” of this process’s implied mindset does not reflect a strategy and would easily mislead you.
 You may find this article from Harvard Business Review interesting.

 Moving towards a more efficient model